 Growing up, my family had TVs in every room.
 We also had every cable channel you could subscribe to: Showtime, HBO, Cinemax, the works.
 At night, all of them would show the same adult movies, i.e. soft-core pornography.
 It didn’t matter what night it was, there was bound to be a channel that had something I could watch that fed my curiosity.
 Not even Sundays are sacred in the world of adult entertainment.
 This went on well into my college years, spilled over into my relationship with my soon-to-be wife, and then eventually into my marriage.

-It’s so easy to get wrapped up in pornography because porn always loves you; porn is always there for you; porn will never argue with you; porn will never kick you to the couch after a fight; porn will always let you have your way; and porn will never leave you.
-Porn always let you win…but it is all a lie.
+It’s so easy to get wrapped up in pornography because porn is always there for you; porn will never argue with you; porn will never kick you to the couch after a fight; porn will always let you have your way; and porn will never leave you.
+Porn always lets you win…but it is all a lie.

 I had managed to maintain my secret after we got married until one day pornography wasn’t enough anymore.
 I started having inappropriate conversations with other women, testing the waters more and more.
 It eventually grew more and more inappropriate until I found myself in a full-blown affair.
 All the while, I was still maintaining my secret porn addiction, and juggling more and more lies.
 I was completely out of control, and I had no way to escape.